 * English language test results may not be older than 2 years.

-** The IELTS General Training and IELTS Indicator are NOT accepted.
+** The IELTS General Training, IELTS Indicator and IELTS Online are NOT accepted.

-*** The TOEFL ITP test (Institutional Testing Program), and the TOEFL iBT special home edition are NOT accepted.
+*** The TOEFL ITP test (Institutional Testing Program) and the TOEFL iBT Home Edition are NOT accepted.

 How to submit your language test score